hmchen47/DataScience/Notes/p02-Observational.md

     + significant relationship: adjusted OR = 1.34, 95% CI = (1.36, 1.76)

 + Matching strategy
-  + a method in an attemp to
+  + a method in an attempt to
     + ensure comparability btw cases and controls
     + reduce variability and systematic difference due to background variables not interested
   + individual matching